pjpearman/checkmate-lite/README.md

 ### Dependencies
 - `requests-html` for JavaScript execution and web scraping
+- `playwright` for browser automation and XHR inspection
 - `beautifulsoup4` for HTML parsing
 - `jsonschema` for CKLB validation
 - `pyyaml` for configuration files